© David Llewellyn

 There it was.
 That was the one the girl had been waiting for.
 When you’re about to ride an elephant nothing else matters.
 Not now, not before, and possibly never again.
 Minerva gave rides and Anabel was about to ride an elephant.
 All the thoughts she’d been thinking as she’d dangled her feet in the stream, all the anger and upset, all the plans of righteous vengeance, all disappeared in one final puff of elephant.

 “Can I?
 Can I really?
 Don’t say it if you don’t mean it, Grandad!”
-She’d probably never felt so excited and she was looking for the smile from her grandad, the one that said, ‘Yep, she’s all yours.’
+She’d probably never felt so excited in her life and she was looking for the smile from her grandad, the one that said, ‘Yep, she’s all yours.’

 And there it was.
 “Up you go then,” said Grandad.